ComposableFi/composable/docs/docs/technology/cvm/tutorial.md

                             [
                               "158456325028528675187087900673", // PICA on Centauri
                               {
-                                  "intercept": "1234567890", // amount to move to Osmosis, but be same or larger than moved to interpreter
+                                  "intercept": "1234567890", // amount to move to Osmosis, but be same or larger than moved to Executor
                                   "slope": "0"
                               }
                             ]